 Investing in Duplexes

-What is Duplexes
+What are Duplexes

 So the key difference is land title flexibility.

 An investor usually has two options: use one of the standard plans that a project home builder has designed already and fits on your land, or have a custom set of plans drawn up by an architect or draftsman for your land.
-Sometimes, due to size and irregular shape of a lot, a standard project home simply won’t fit, forcing the investor to have custom plans drawn up.
+Sometimes, due to the size and irregular shape of a lot, a standard project home simply won’t fit, forcing the investor to have custom plans drawn up.

-Projectbuilders prefer not to build to custom plans as the exact costs to construct are unknown until the initial build is completed.
+Project Builders prefer not to build to custom plans as the exact costs to construct are unknown until the initial build is completed.
 The chance for them to cost incorrectly is high.
 Employing an architect can become a very expensive option (I have been quoted 10 times more than a draftsman) and will typically mean a custom builder will be needed for the construction.

 The costs to construct a duplex dwelling can vary dramatically between builders.
-An investor needs to ensure that they compare like for like: for example, compare the specification differences of stone benchtops, cupboards, air-conditioning, landscaping, ceiling heights, flooring, appliances, lights, window coverings, engineering, retaining walls.
-Are items outside of the construction included in the contract, such as town planning, council application fees, strata titling, surveying?
+An investor needs to ensure that they compare like for like: for example, compare the specification differences of stone benchtops, cupboards, air-conditioning, landscaping, ceiling heights, flooring, appliances, lights, window coverings, engineering, and retaining walls.
+Are items outside of the construction included in the contract, such as town planning, council application fees, strata titling, and surveying?